-But if we want to connect this board directly with Raspberry Pi Pico, we have to use at least eight pins of our board which will be a waste.
-So the better solution is to use an I2C LCD instead of typical 16×2 LCD.
-In this tutorial, we are using 16×2 I2C LCD, but LCD of any size will also work the same way as we will learn in this tutorial.
-The advantage of using an I2C LCD is that we only need to use four pins (including the power pins) of Raspberry Pi Pico to connect with this display.
+If we connect a standard 16×2 LCD directly to the Raspberry Pi Pico, we need at least eight GPIO pins, which is inefficient for most projects.
+The better solution is to use an I2C LCD.
+In this tutorial, we use a 16×2 I2C LCD, but any LCD size will work the same way.
+The key advantage of using an I2C LCD is that we only need four pins (including the two power pins) to connect it to the Raspberry Pi Pico.

-At the backside of this liquid crystal display, you can also see a variable resistor.
-This variable resistor is used to modify the brightness of the LCD.
-This potentiometer is very handy when you are using this display module in different light conditions.
+At the back of this liquid crystal display, you will also find a variable resistor (potentiometer).
+This potentiometer is used to adjust the contrast of the LCD display.
+It is very useful when operating the display in different ambient light conditions.

 Prerequisites